10 Soft Skills Every Entrepreneur Should Have

 5. Critical Thinking

-These decisions can be anything from determining the path your business will take, deciding on how to spend your budget, choosing who to hire, and deciding if you should pivot your entire company or not.
+Entrepreneurs receive a lot of information from a variety of different sources, and they are expected to make decisions based on it.
+These decisions can be anything from determining the path the business will take, deciding on how to spend the budget, choosing who to hire, and deciding if you should pivot your entire company or not.